sid-agrawal/CellulOS-Docs/docs/source/user/model_state.md

 In this version, we use the Linux kernel that is supplied by buildroot.
 We have updated it to enable writes to `/dev/mem`.
-To trigger rebuild just the kernel in buildroot say after a `.config` change, do `make linux-rebuilt`
+To trigger a rebuild of just the kernel in buildroot, say after a `.config` change, do `make linux-rebuild`

 ## Run
 1. In `proc_model.py`, choose the configuration of programs to run.